monmima/main-aide-memoire/laravel/README.md

         sudo apt-get install php-xml

-17. Download the lastest dependencies
+17. Go to the project folder and downloaad the lastest dependencies

         composer update